-After you complete these procedures, you enable SSL in Apache.
+After you complete this procedure, you enable HTTPS client-server communications.

 In a text editor, open the following file:

-Edit the following strings and replace the default of 443 with the new port number:
+Edit the following lines and replace the default of 443 with the new port number:

 Save the file and close the text editor.